Reviewable/Reviewable/docs/reviews.md

 Reviewable maintains its own list of people whose action is needed on a review (as shown on the [dashboard](dashboard.md#review-state) and in the [participants summary](#labels-and-participants-summary)), independent of GitHub's requested reviewers list.
 You can choose to synchronize the latter with the former by checking the **Sync requested reviewers** box.
 Doing so will request reviews from Reviewable's awaited reviewers, and cancel requests for people who have left Reviewable's list.
 The option shows you what changes it will make in GitHub and you can always override it with `±reviewer` [inline directives](discussions.md#inline-directives).

-!> It's not possible to request a review from the pull request's author in GitHub, even if the author is on Reviewable's list of awaited reviewers.
+!> It's not possible to request a review from the pull request's author in GitHub, nor from people who aren't collaborators on the repo, even if the user in question is on Reviewable's list of awaited reviewers.

 ?> Keeping requested reviewers up-to-date (rather than just requesting the initial review) can improve integration with other tools, such as [Pull Reminders](https://pullreminders.com/).